United New Jersey Railroad and Canal Company

-C&A first purchased and operated the John Bull locomotive, the oldest surviving operable steam locomotive in the world today.
-It was imported from Great Britain in 1831, and tts operations also led to the important development of the iron T-rail type rail tracks that became standard around the world.
-The United Company also included the Delaware and Raritan Canal, an early foe and then friend of the C&A.

-The new conglomerate also included the New Jersey Rail Road and Transportation Company, the first railroad across the New Jersey Palisades.
+The C&A first purchased and operated the John Bull locomotive, the oldest surviving operable steam locomotive in the world today.
+It was imported from Great Britain in 1831, and its operations also led to the important development of the iron T-rail type rail tracks that became standard around the world.
+The canal company, first a competitor and then ally of the C&A, built the Delaware and Raritan Canal.
+The New Jersey Rail Road and Transportation Company built the first railway line across the New Jersey Palisades.